FrozenPigs/Taigabot/dependencies.md

 ## details
 to get the plugin working, the listed python dependencies are needed

-- amazon, bash, debt, dictionary, drama, fmylife
+- amazon, bash, debt, dictionary, distro, drama, fmylife
   - bs4
   - requests (in util.request)
 - wolframalpha